Submitted by Sarah Kingsbury on Wed, 11/29/2017 - 06:00

 Submitted by Tommy Ly on Mon, 11/20/2017 - 06:00

+Want to know how to start a Siri FaceTime call?
 It’s no secret that you can use Siri to do things like control your music or launch apps.
-And most people are familiar with using Siri to make a voice call, but you can also use Siri to make a Facetime call.
-My mom is a huge fan of this as she continues to learn the best ways to use her device; using Siri to Facetime me is her personal favorite how-to.
+And most people are familiar with using Siri to make a voice call, but you can also use Siri to make a FaceTime call.
+My mom is a huge fan of this as she continues to learn the best ways to use her iPhone; using Siri to FaceTime me is her personal favorite how-to.
 Here’s how to use Siri to make FaceTime calls.

 Submitted by Sarah Kingsbury on Fri, 11/17/2017 - 06:00